Malacca: Economy

 Malacca has successfully opened itself up to foreign investors since the early 1970s.
 By 1997, the state has registered a total investment of over MYR16 billion.
 In 2014, the state achieved a total MYR4.4 billion worth of investment, in which MYR1.8 billion came from foreign investors.

-In 2013, Malacca had a GDP of MYR22,646 million with GDP per capita of MYR34,109.
+In 2013, Malacca had a GDP of MYR22,646 million with a GDP per capita of MYR34,109.
 It had 3.2% GDP growth in 2013.
-Inflation rate in 2012 was 1.6%.
+The inflation rate in 2012 was 1.6%.
 As of 2015, the Malacca State Government has an outstanding MYR861.7 million of loan to the federal government.
 In 2014, the state government's reserve amounted to MYR206.61 million.
 The unemployment rate in 2014 was 0.9% or around 3,500 people.
 The state has a relatively well-educated population, with a youth literacy rate of 99.5% as reported by Malaysia Millennium Development Goals Report 2015.

 Currently there are 23 industrial areas which are centred along the edges of the city proper in suburbs which include Ayer Keroh, Batu Berendam, Cheng, Taman Tasik Utama and Tanjung Kling.
 While outside Malacca City, industrial areas include Alor Gajah and Sungai Udang.
 There are around 500 factories in the state which come from Germany, Japan, Singapore, Taiwan, United States etc. For small and medium-sized enterprises, a number of estates have been established by the state government.

 In 2016, Malacca became the safest place to live in Malaysia.
 The state crime rates dropped by 15.5 per cent in 2017 with 3,096 cases recorded compared to 3,663 in 2016.
 Malacca recorded a gross domestic product (GDP) growth of 8.1% in 2017, the second highest in the country after Sabah.
 Services sector remained the main contributor to the state’s economy at 44.8% of GDP.
 The GDP per capita also expanded 11.2% to RM46,015 in 2017, surpassing the national-level figure of RM42,228.
 The State Socioeconomic Report 2017 published on 26 July 2018 reported that Malacca was the state that recorded the lowest unemployment rate in 2017 with only 1.0 percent.

-Energy

-Power generation
+Utilities

+Electric supply

 Malacca houses three power stations, namely the 330 MW Tanjung Kling Power Station in Tanjung Kling and 440 MW Telok Gong Power Station 1 and 720 MW Telok Gong Power Station 2 in Telok Gong, with a total installed generation capacity of 1,490 MW.

 Green energy

 On 16 December 2013, the Malacca State Government unveiled the draft 8,000 hectares special area called the Melaka World Solar Valley in Rembia, Alor Gajah applying solar energy as the primary alternative in all municipal activity sectors.
 By 2020, the government-run 7,248ha Melaka World Solar Valley aims to power most of the daily activities of manufacturers, housing developers, farmers, and other stakeholders.
 Recently, a public-private partnership installed 100,000 LED street lamps along the Alor Gajah–Melaka Tengah–Jasin (AMJ) highway, which will improve road safety and reduce carbon dioxide emissions.